cmmorrow/sci-analysis/README.md

 Out[7]: array([ 4,  8, 12, 16, 20])
 ```

-Sci_analysis is also compatible with the pandas Series object.
-To use pandas with sci_analysis, be sure to import it to your project with:
+sci-analysis is also compatible with the pandas Series object.
+To use pandas with sci-analysis, be sure to import it to your project with:

 ```python
 import pandas as pd
 ```

-The sci_analysis helper functions can accept a pandas Series object and return a Series as in the example below:
+The sci-analysis helper functions can accept a pandas Series object and return a Series as in the example below:

 ```python
 In[9]: a.clean(pd.Series([6, 9, 12, 15]))